The Ways to Reduce Carbon Footprint

 Find out what the carbon footprint is, why it’s a problem and the ways to reduce carbon footprint – in 7 easily implementable hacks – right here.

 The Paris Agreement

 No, this has nothing to do with croissants or the Eiffel Tower.
-190 countries, in addition to the European Union, have joined the Paris Agreement.
+Over 190 countries, in addition to the European Union, have joined the Paris Agreement.
 An international treaty in which participating countries commit to reducing their emissions while also working on achieving the Sustainable Development Goals.

 Climate Change and Increasing Temperatures

 One of the long-term goals of the Paris Agreement is to reduce greenhouse gas emissions and therefore limit the global temperature increase to 2 degrees celsius by 2100.¹

 You might wonder why this is bad.
 Isn’t warmer weather a good thing?

 Not really, as an increase of temperature means more extreme weather events from heat waves to storms and floods.
 It is expected that with an increase of 2 degrees celsius most of our coral reefs will disappear² and water levels will rise to the point where people will have to leave their beloved homes on the coasts and move further inland.
 Some islands are said to go under completely.

 Sounds bad, doesn’t it?
 But if you know us, you know we are more of the “good news” kind of people.
 We don’t want you to get into panic mode just yet.
 We can still change things around and limit the temperature increase.

 Before we tell you about the easy implementable hacks to reduce your carbon footprint, let’s look at what the carbon footprint is.